openland17/nexora/DEPLOYMENT.md

 #### How to Get Each Value:

 1. **DATABASE_URL**:
-   - Sign up at https://neon.tech (free tier available)
+   - Sign up at https://planetscale.com (free tier available) OR
+   - Use https://railway.app, https://render.com, or any MySQL provider
-   - Create a new project
+   - Create a new MySQL database
    - Copy the connection string
-   - Format: `postgresql://user:password@host/database?sslmode=require`
+   - Format: `mysql://user:password@host:3306/database`
+   - For PlanetScale: Use the connection string from your dashboard

 2. **Clerk Keys**:
    - Go to https://dashboard.clerk.com